s3664099/AdventureGame/README.md

 **13 March 2024**
 The multiple exits in a cover works.
 Added function to add more exits and items to a cover.

+**14 March 2024**
+The cover for items now works.
+Includes multiple items.